 The ongoing challenges of managing COVID-19 in the UK continues to affect us all, in this article, we look at some ways you can support your teams’ mental health during these times.

 This year continues to be a worrying time for business owners in the UK, and particularly for those in the hospitality and leisure sector.
 They have arguably been hit longest and hardest of all industries due to the nature of social distancing.
-Following the new tiered system along with the ‘rule of six’, track and trace and restricted operating hours, the sector continues to face new challenges.
+Following the new tiered system along with the ‘rule of six’, track and trace and restricted operating hours, the sector continued to face new challenges over the course of the year.
 And while it’s important to make finances and operations a high priority, as employers it’s also vital you don’t neglect the impact on your teams’ mental wellbeing.

 Moving forward, your teams are at the forefront of rebuilding your business, adapting to operational changes, and ultimately still delivering the guest experience customers are looking for when they venture out.
 So, looking after their mental wellbeing now is essential.
 But how do you do this?
 Here are some ways you can support your team’s emotional wellbeing.